By the author of The Ultimate Guide to Frugal Living and Prepper’s Pantry.

 A secret virus has been discovered in genetically modified food.

 How does this potentially effect the consumer?
-The report continues to discuss the characteristics of Gene VI.
-The gene:

 - Helps to assemble virus particles

 - Inhibits the natural defense of the cellular system

 - Produces proteins that are potentially problematic

 - Makes plants susceptible to bacterial pathogens